Patient Portal

 • Dec 30, 2025

-• 3 min read
+• 4 min read

-A Science-Backed, Integrative Psychiatry Perspective
+A Science-Backed, Integrative Psychiatry Perspective on Saffron

 High-quality saffron threads with fresh saffron crocus flowers, illustrating the natural source of saffron used in integrative approaches to support mood, focus, and mental health.

 This is one of the most common questions people ask when looking for natural, evidence-based options for mood and cognitive support.
 Saffron (Crocus sativus), long valued in traditional medicine, is now being studied in modern psychiatry for its potential benefits in depression, focus, attention, and ADHD-related symptoms.
+Research suggests saffron may influence key neurotransmitters involved in mood and cognition—making it an increasingly popular supplement in integrative and functional psychiatry when used under proper medical guidance.

-What is saffron and why is it used for mental health?
+What is Saffron and Why is it Used for Mental Health?

 Saffron comes from the dried stigmas of the saffron crocus flower.
 Its mental health effects are linked to three primary bioactive compounds: